flathub/io.gdevs.GDLauncher/README.md

 ## How do I play versions of Minecraft that require Java non-LTS?

-GDLauncher is somnetimes behind in their java builds.
+GDLauncher is sometimes behind in their java builds.
 To use the upstream flatpak Java:

 Simply right click on the instance you wish to use flatpak Java for > Click "Manage" > Enable "Custom Java Path" > And map the path to `/app/jre/bin/java`